www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 }
 ```

-In addition to limiting the number of API points used in a given time period, we limit the "complexity" of any given
+In addition to limiting the number of requests used in a given time period, we limit the "complexity" of any given
 request.
 If this score exceeds our maximum, the request will be rejected and an error response will be returned.

 We reserve the right to adjust the complexity score of any given field at any time.
 However, for the time being, a